Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ### Definition and Activation of  mappings

-#### Table of MQTT mappings
+#### Table of mappings

-Once the connection to a MQTT broker is configured and successfully enabled you can start defining MQTT mappings.
-The MQTT mappings table is the entry point for:
+Once the connection to a broker is configured and successfully enabled you can start defining mappings.
+The mappings table is the entry point for:
-1. Creating new MQTT mappings: Press button `Add mapping`
+1. Creating new mappings: Press button `Add mapping`
-2. Updating existing MQTT mapping: Press the pencil in the row of the relevant mapping
+2. Updating existing mapping: Press the pencil in the row of the relevant mapping
-3. Deleting existing MQTT mapping: Press the "-" icon in the row of the relevant mapping to delete an existing mappings
+3. Deleting existing mapping: Press the "-" icon in the row of the relevant mapping to delete an existing mappings

 After every change the mappings is automatically updated in the mapping cache of the microservice.

 #### Define mappings from source to target format (Cumulocity REST format)